decentraland/rca/Incidents/incident-5.md

 - Lambdas refactor rollback.
 - Fix for the calculation of the overwrittenBy value on the DB
 - Analyzing changing the AWS instance Type to be less restricted by the CPU Credits, there are newer, better, cheaper instance types.
-- Health check configuration fixed on the Load Balancer
+- Health check configuration fixed on the Load Balancer.
 - Under research but not part of this issue, the set of accumulated Failed Deployments on **peer-ap1** due to the missing thumbnail
 - Rollout all patches version as soon as they are ready